evans-studio/love4detailing-app/public/dev-guidelines.md

 When Not to Push
 	•	Code that is broken, incomplete, or not functional.
-	•	Work-in-progress that disrupts existing functionality unless it’s in a separate dev branch.
+	•	Work-in-progress that disrupts existing functionality unless it's in a separate dev branch.
 	•	Messy or unstructured experiments without notes or cleanup.

  Commit Message Format